CiMillan/Linear-Algebra/README.md

 # Linear Algebra

-Mathmatics for Machine Learning Specialization by Imperial College of London available at Coursera
+Mathematics for Machine Learning Specialization by Imperial College of London available at Coursera

 # Instructions